 ECHA understands that you predict the properties of the Substance using a read-across hypothesis which assumes that different compounds have the same type of effects.
-The properties of your Substance are predicted based on a worst-case approach in case of (Z)-docos-13-enamide (Erucamide) (EC No. 204-009-2) as a source substance and to be quantitatively equal to those of the source substance Amides, C16-18 (even numbered) (EC No. 931-695-7) (Stearamide EC No. 204-693-2).
+The properties of your Substance are predicted based on a worst-case approach in case of Erucamide (EC No. 204-009-2) as a source substance and to be quantitatively equal to those of the source substance Amides, C16-18 (even numbered) (EC No. 931-695-7) (Stearamide, EC No. 204-693-2).

-ECHA notes the following shortcomings with regards to predictions of (eco)toxicological and fate properties.
+ECHA notes the following shortcomings with regards to predictions of (eco)toxicological and fate properties:

-a) Characterisation of the source substances
+a) Characterisation of the source substance